Razorboot/LOVR-OOP-Graphics-Engine/documentation/v020/introduction.md

 # Creating Your First Project
 * Make sure you read the Getting Started Tutorial on the LOVR website to get started!
 The steps below will be a summary of the steps above but specifically for LGE.
+* Create a new folder anywhere on your computer.
+This will be your project folder.
+* Make sure to install [LOVR Nightly Builds](https://lovr.org/downloads)
+* Create a shortcut for ``lovr.exe`` and put it in the same folder that you have your project folder in.
 * Create a new file called ``main.lua`` in your project folder.
 * You can install LGE (LOVR Graphics Library) into your lovr project by inserting ``lovr_graphics_engine`` from the repo into your project folder.
 * LGE can then be included in ``main.lua`` or any other script.